jacob-macleod/Issue-Tracker/README.md

 Issue-Tracker is avaliable from docker, which you can install from https://www.docker.com/products/docker-desktop.
 You can pull the docker image with: `docker pull jacobmacleod/jacob`

-Then you can run it with `sudo docker run -p 5000:5000 jacobmacleod/jacob`, then navigate to http://localhost:5000/.
+Then you can run it with `docker run -p 5000:5000 jacobmacleod/jacob`, then navigate to http://localhost:5000/.
 Please note that you may need to run these commands as sudo!

 *This is the reccomended option*